 They see them as an abstraction of the complexities that truly describe the stages a kid goes through on the way to young adult.
 Businesses don’t always have a strong enough sense of who they are, or what their company can offer these groups.
 They struggle to be accepted by a market that they don’t necessarily connect with, and they don’t know how to maintain the relationship authentically.

-As a young entrepreneur, it was fun for me to market to skaters.
+As a young entrepreneur, it was fun for me to market the Gregg Witt brand to skaters.
 We had everything in common; it was an easy relationship.
 Now as an adult, relating to young people isn’t always so effortless, but the same formula still applies: know yourself and what you have to offer; identify the common ground between you and your audience; build on that in a way that helps everyone grow and prosper.